 Why not directly fight fiscal dominance beliefs?
-In our model, current monetary policy cannot prevent fiscal dominance expectations: a fraction of agents disagree with the central bank about the future policy regime.
+In our model, current monetary policy cannot prevent fiscal dominance expectations: A fraction of agents disagree with the central bank about the future policy regime.
 This can happen even when agents observe that current monetary policy is active and that the current policy regime is monetary dominance.
-Thus, current monetary dominance does not, per se, rule out future fiscal dominance.
-Such a finding is consistent with some policymakers' view as reflected, for instance, in Schnabel (2024)'s speech and, more specifically, in the following quotes:
+Thus, current monetary dominance does not, per se, rule out future fiscal dominance, and the associated risk of deanchoring from the central bank inflation target.